Is love at first sight a real thing?

-I went to a pub quiz with my mates and I ended up answering ‘What is the capital of Denmark?’ with ‘Usain Bolt’ because my mind was on the guy on another table.
+I went to a pub quiz with my mates and I ended up answering ‘What is the most commonly spoken language in the world?’ with ‘French-Korean’ because my mind was on the guy on another table.
 I got his number and we started talking.
 Turns out they went to quizzes for the quiz – not to flirt.
 I embarrassed myself the next week when they realised I was not good at quizzes and things didn’t last long after that.

 I was playing mini-golf with my family (already awkward) and me and this girl kept looking at each other.
-I smashed my ball off our hole on onto hers and I got her number before my Mum could get involved and say something cringey.
+I bungled it and smashed my ball off our hole on onto hers.
+And I got her number before my Mum could get involved and say something cringey.
 I’d say it was love at first sight but it’s not like we’re in love 2 months in – buzzing to see where it goes though.

 But is love at first sight real?